 There are two main types of no exam life policies.
 Simplified issue and guaranteed issue.
 Simplified issue is the standard type of no exam life insurance, these policies don't require a medical exam, but do require a medical questionnaire.
 While there is no medical exam to impact your premiums, if you have any severe health complications or diseases, they will be revealed in the questionnaire.

 The other type is the guaranteed issue policy.
 As you can guess from the name, anyone that applies for this type of life insurance can be accepted.
 The application process is simple and requires little information.
 There is no medical exam and no health questionnaire to fill out.

 Be warned, if you receive quotes for a no exam life insurance policy, the monthly premiums are going to be higher than most other policies.
 Because there are no medical exams, these policies are riskier for the insurance companies to uphold.
 Typically these type of policies are seen as a "Plan B" option, reserved for people that can't get coverage otherwise.

-Even for someone over the age of 50, life insurance rates don't have to be through the roof.
+Even for someone with life insurance over 50, rates don't have to be through the roof.
 There are plenty of ways that you can lower your monthly premiums to get the best rate possible.